nocaps-org/updown-baseline/README.md

 #### Download Annotations

-Download COCO captions and `nocaps` val/test image info and arrange in a directory structure as follows:
+Download COCO Captions and `nocaps` val/test image info and arrange in a directory structure as
+follows:

 ```
 $PROJECT_ROOT/data